trustpilot/kafka-connect-dynamodb/README.md

 ## Releases

 Releases are done by creating new release(aka tag) via Github user interface.
-Once created Travis will pick it up, build and upload final .jar file as asset for the Github release.
+Once created Travis CI will pick it up, build and upload final .jar file as asset for the Github release.

 ## Roadmap  (TODO: move to issues?)